The Danube river – from backwater to energy artery

 And here we are putting our finger exactly where it hurts.
 A river system is a travel destination in its own right at the very best if there is nothing that can economically be hauled on it.
 You need a source of the stuff – which are the big harbors in the Rhine’s case – and a big hinterland that gobbles up voraciously whatever is thrown at it.
 And that’s Germany’s heavy industries in the Ruhrpott and the cities farther south until Basel – all of them economic powerhouses.

-Since the fall of the iron curtain, there have been countless initiatives to revive the Danube – all of them have been colossal money munchers.
+Since the fall of the Iron Curtain, there have been countless initiatives to revive the Danube – all of them have been colossal money munchers.
 With not much to show for.

-A river is a transport system and as such it’s an infrastructure piece that needs continuous investment in order to remain competitive.
+A river is a transport system and as such it’s an infrastructure piece that needs continuous investment to remain competitive.
 The Danube is so far behind on upgrading that it would take a mighty jolt to kick it back to life in one single piece.
 And then again, that’s just the chicken piece of the equation.
 The eggs would still be missing.

 LNG could change this all.
-Because in order to revive the river we would need something that can be transported better on the river than on rail or road.
+Because to revive the river we would need something that can be transported better on the river than on rail or road.
 And LNG could easily be such a thing.

 Crude oil and its products are transported through pipelines.
 No luck for the big bulk transporter.
 But transporting LNG through a pipeline is very hard and should only be done over very, very short distances.
 I am talking about hundreds or thousands of meters at the very best or less.
 Certainly no hundreds or thousands of kilometers.
 The reason is the nature of LNG.
-It’s a boiling liquid and as such, it produces LNG vapor (which actually is Methane) which increases line pressure.
+It’s a boiling liquid and as such, it produces LNG vapor (which is Methane) which increases line pressure.

 This can be dealt with, but it’s really expensive.
 LNG is better dealt with in big bulk.
 The bigger the bulk cargo, the less the Boil-Off effect as there is less opportunity for heat influx.
 So, pushing and pulling big LNG cargos through rivers at least theoretically makes a hell of a lot of sense.